joelparkerhenderson/wordbooks/pages/outsourcing/index.md

 * Outsourcing can allow businesses to focus on their core competencies, while leaving non-core functions to external providers who can perform them more efficiently and effectively.

-* Outsourcing can provide access to specialized expertise that may not be available in-house.
-For example, a business may not have the necessary resources or expertise to develop complex software applications, but can outsource this function to a specialized IT services provider.
+* Outsourcing can provide access to specialized expertise not available in-house.
+For example, a business may lack resources or skills for in-house software applications, but can outsource function to a software consultancy.

 * Some outsourcing providers cost less than in-house employees.